 The Solaire is quite expensive even compared to other airbed models, but its high-quality design and strong performance make up for the steep sticker price.
-Saatva also offers free White Glove delivery to any customer in the contiguous U.S. The mattress comes with a 120-night sleep trial and a 25-year warranty.
+Saatva also offers free White Glove delivery to any customer in the contiguous U.S. The mattress comes with a 180-night sleep trial and a 25-year warranty.

 The ReST Bed is a smart mattress that provides close conforming with a thick layer of gel-infused memory foam, along with pressure-tracking technology that can make adjustments to provide zoned, targeted support.

-The ReST Bed is another stellar pick among adjustable airbeds sold today.
+The ReST Bed is a stellar pick among adjustable airbeds sold today.
 This high-tech model is constructed with two air pumps – one for each side of the bed – and an air chamber divided into five zones for different areas of the body.
 The ReST Bed also features built-in sensors that track pressure points throughout your body.
 You can manually fill or release air from each pump to adjust the feel for your head, shoulders, back, hips, and legs.

 Using the ReST app, you can choose automatic adjustment; with this setting, different zones of the chamber will fill or release in order to minimize pressure in sensitive areas.
 The latter option can be particularly helpful for combination sleepers who feel more or less pressure in different positions.
 In terms of feel, both sides of the ReST Bed range from soft (3) to firm (7).
 This means you’ll probably be able to find a comfortable feel for each area of your body, regardless of your weight or preferred position.